SocialPass/socialpass/SELFHOST.md

 - **Font bold**: Bold version of the font file to use on website (otf recommended)
 - **Ticket bg color**: Background color of tickets (hex code recommended)
 - **Ticket text color**: Text color on tickets (hex code recommended)

+Once you have created your whitelabel object, go to `/admin/root/team/` or `/<DJANGO_ADMIN_URL>/root/team/` and find the team you want to apply this to.
+Click on the team to open the details/form page.
+On this form, set the **Whitelabel** field to the whitelabel object you just created.
+And that's it!